Nick Offerman: 2016–present: Career expansion

 He portrayed the first establisher of McDonald's, Dick McDonald, in The Founder (2016).
 In 2017, Offerman launched his Full Bush Tour which consisted of 28 shows across the U.S. and Canada.
 His All Rise Tour kicked off on July 20, 2019, in Thackerville and continued through the rest of 2019, hitting major cities: Chicago, San Francisco, Washington DC, Philadelphia, New York, Detroit, and Atlanta.
-Offerman also starred in alternative rock band They Might Be Giants' 2018 video for their song "The Greatest".
-In 2023, Offerman appeared in the third episode of the HBO series The Last of Us as Bill.
+Offerman starred in alternative rock band They Might Be Giants' 2018 video for their song "The Greatest".
+In 2023, Offerman appeared in "Long, Long Time", the third episode of the HBO series The Last of Us as Bill.
 His performance, along with that of his co-star Murray Bartlett, was critically acclaimed, with some critics naming it a career-best performance, and Dais Johnston of Inverse labelled them as "Emmy-worthy".
-He went on to win Guest Actor in a Drama Series at the 2023 Creative Arts Emmy Awards.
+He won Guest Actor in a Drama Series at the 2023 Creative Arts Emmy Awards.

 In 2025, Offerman starred with Jacob Tremblay and Dennis Quaid in the crime thriller Sovereign.
 Offerman was the Show Announcer for the 97th Academy Awards.
 He appeared in the 2025 film Mission: Impossible – The Final Reckoning.

 Other ventures

 Writing

-Offerman has released four semi-autobiographical publications: the first, Paddle Your Own Canoe: One Man's Fundamentals for Delicious Living was released in 2013; his second, Gumption: Relighting the Torch of Freedom with America's Gutsiest Troublemakers, was released May 26, 2015; the third, Good Clean Fun: Misadventures in Sawdust at Offerman Woodshop, was released October 18, 2016.
-His fourth book, Where the Deer and the Antelope Play: The Pastoral Observations of One Ignorant American Who Loves to Walk Outside, was released October 12, 2021.
-He has also narrated all four as audiobooks.
+Offerman has authored several books, most of which he has also narrated as audiobooks: